Requesting a document that cannot be found in the university libraries in Montpellier

 • Click on “Interlibrary Loan Request.”

-• You will be notified by email when the document arrives at the library you selected as your pickup location (see processing times below), and you will receive a link to complete the online payment at that time.
+• You will be notified by email when the document arrives at the university library you selected as your pickup location (see timeframes below), and at that time you will receive a link to complete the online payment.

-• Go to the loan office with your payment receipt to pick up your document.
+• Go to the lending bank with your payment receipt to pick up your document.

-• To return it, you must bring the document back to the same library.
+• To return it, you'll need to bring the document back to the same university library.

 Watch the instructional video

-If you have any questions, please contact us: a librarian will be happy to assist you online
+If you have any problems, please contact us: a librarian will assist you online

 There is a fee for this service